ericwoud/buildR64arch/README.md

 Using the `-l | --loopdev` option uses a loopdevice instead of the real device, but this still needs root access.

-Now with the -n | --noroot option, the script builds root and boot directories, no root access is needed.
+Now with the `-n | --noroot` option, the script builds an image- root directory, no root access is needed.
 The user is mapped to the root user in a namespace.

 Adding `-F | --format` the image is formatted, or the directories cleared.